twm1994/networked_sminetest/README.md

 This project is based on the [original repository](https://github.com/celeron55/minetest_nmpr), built on OMNeT++ 5.4.1 with MinGW GCC toolchain.

-This offline version is for testing map loading and saving, and keeps the interface for adding networking componets.
+This version is for testing map loading and saving, and keeps the interface for adding networking componets.

 ## Dependencies and tools